.jpg?etag=%22fd6e9-633ddc92%22&sourceContentType=image%2Fjpeg&ignoreAspectRatio&resize=523%2B294&extract=0%2B0%2B308%2B290&quality=85)

 .jpg?etag=%22e3b6-6339e12b%22&sourceContentType=image%2Fjpeg&ignoreAspectRatio&resize=259%2B314&extract=0%2B20%2B241%2B294&quality=85)

-Gambling is a habit - often an expensive and destructive one, in many various ways; not only financial ones.
-Nobody was born as a gambler; so gambling is a learned habit - which can be changed.
-Our gambling counselling works towards developing a different lifestyle where gambling, and the thoughts of gambling, are not the client's normal process.
+Gambling is a habit - often expensive and destructive; not only financially.
+Nobody was born a gambler; so gambling is a learned habit - which can be changed.
+Our gambling counselling works towards developing a lifestyle without gambling, or thoughts of gambling.

-Working away from the reoccurring problems that gambling brings:
+Working away from the reoccurring problems that gambling brings, e.g.:

-A learned habit can be changed, towards a different way of life.
-That involves effort to change.
-Gambling counselling can provide the tools to bring those changes and encourage the efforts to make those changes.
+A learned habit can be changed.
+It requires effort to change.
+Gambling counselling can provide the tools to bring those changes and encourage the efforts.

 Our gambling counselling will commonly be in phases.
 Each phase will advance on previous sessions, with appropriate reinforcement of prior work.
-The phases may not be sequential, they probably will be repeated and emphasised.
+The phases may not be sequential, they may be repeated and emphasised.

-Our gambling counselling principally uses the assumption that all actions start with thoughts, which then may or not be followed by actions.
+Our gambling counselling assumes actions start with thoughts, which then might be followed by actions.

-The actions do NOT have to follow the thoughts.
-So a gambling thought does not have to be followed by gambling actions.
-When a gambler understands and accepts that concept there often will be a drastic change.
+Gambling thoughts do NOT have to be followed by gambling actions.
+When a gambler understands and accepts that concept there can be a drastic change.

 After a time of not using the 'action' of gambling, the frequency of the 'thoughts' of gambling decrease - maybe to nothing.